 Some of the signs of hip dysplasia are impossible to detect when they are puppies.
 However, the condition begins to become apparent when the puppy is about nine months old.

-Even if you take you dog to the veterinarian for testing, you will likely be told that you must wait until the puppy reaches a certain age to determine if the symptoms remain.
+Even if you take your dog to the veterinarian for testing, you will likely be told that you must wait until the puppy reaches a certain age to determine if the symptoms remain.

 Here are some symptoms to watch for as your puppy grows:

-3. Dysplasia may cause your four-legged friend to sulk in a corner because of the intense pain movement causes.
-You should know that there is something wrong with your dog if they do not interact with you and your family normally.
+- Dysplasia may cause your four-legged friend to sulk in a corner because of the intense pain movement causes.
+You should know that there is something wrong with your dog if they do not interact with you and your family frequently.

-4. Dysplasia is a condition that develops at its pace.
-In fact, most goldie parents do not realize their dog is afflicted until it is far too late.
+- Dysplasia is a condition that develops at its pace.
+Most goldie parents do not realize their dog is afflicted until it is far too late.
 If dysplasia is left untreated, the dog could develop a permanent limp or worse.
 Hip dysplasia can develop when the puppy is in the forming stages; however, it may not be an apparent health concern until middle age.

-6. Dysplasia in the hips will cause you dog to walk with irregular movements.
+- Dysplasia in the hips will cause your dog to walk with irregular movements.

 How is hip dysplasia diagnosed?